Vinesma/.dotfiles/install/README.md

 If installing on a laptop a few more things require attention, such as [ACPI Events](https://wiki.archlinux.org/index.php/Power_management#Power_management_with_systemd) and [the touchpad.](https://wiki.archlinux.org/index.php/Libinput#Installation)

 [Power saving](https://wiki.archlinux.org/index.php/Power_management#Power_saving) is also a thing I've yet to dive deep into.

-Current lifetime on my ASUS laptop after a full 100% charge is about 3 hours.

 ## Dev stuff